 This walk can also be combined with the Eiger Trail above as you can continue down from Alipglen and connect to it quite easily.
 Or you can hike here from Grindelwald directly – 30min from the central train station

-Another bonus of this walk is the recent addition of the Spiderweb at the end of the walk which includes a fun hanging net in the middle of the canyon.
+Another bonus of this walk is the recent addition of the Spiderweb at the mid-point of the walk which includes a fun hanging net in the middle of the canyon.
 Something the kids will love!

-This is the first hike I ever did in Switzerland, many moons ago, and it is one of mu favorite hikes to this day.
+This is the first hike I ever did in Switzerland, many moons ago, and it is one of my favorite hikes to this day.
 It can either be done in one long day from Schynige Platte to First or split up over two days with an overnight stop in the Faulhorn hut.
 That is what I did back in the day.

 The reason this hike is so stunning is that you have unbroken views of the Bernese Alps for the whole hike.
 More specifically, the famous – Eiger, Monch and Jungfrau.
 The jewels of the Jungfrau region.

 Although it is more or less the same view all of the way, it slowly and subtly changes as you hike along.
+And once you get to First, you can see over to the Northern side too.

 It can be done in either direction actually, but the highlight, aside from the views, is the reflection in the Bachalpsee lake as you near the First cable car station (this is a separate short hike mentioned above).